 Add in the tomatoes and corn kernels along with some salt and pepper and lower the heat to medium.
 Add the last cup of stock and stir well.
 Allow to simmer for a few minutes until the tomatoes are growing tender and the moisture has reduced.

-Turn off the heat, add in the grated parmesan and lemon zest, stir well to combine.
+Turn off the heat, add in the grated parmesan, chopped basil and lemon zest, stir well to combine.
 The cheese will thicken in the remaining liquid into a lovely sauce.

 Serve with some grated parmesan on the side and enjoy.